 The department's template contracts for the purchase of goods and services require compliance with Commonwealth laws, including the Disability Discrimination Act 1992.
 The request for tender template states that successful tenderers will be subject to the same requirement.
-Performance indicator 4 Publicly available performance reporting against the purchase contract specifications requested in accessible formats for people with disability is provided.

 Job seekers are informed of the relative performance of DEN providers through the publication of the Disability Employment Network Star Ratings on the Australian JobSearch website <jobsearch.gov.au>.
 All publicly available information is provided in accessible formats, including online.